halis/halis/README.md

   result.y += 1;
   return result;
 };
+// Note that when you write your factory function
+// you need to pass in the constructorFn (somewhere)
+// and use that instead of referencing Cell directly

 // then we can register these in halis.plans via:
 // halis.engineer = function( constructorFn, factoryFn ) {